-Make them feel safe – ensure there are confidential ways for people to communicate concerns and problems that they might not wish to say face-to-face.
+Ensure there are confidential ways for people to communicate concerns and problems that they might not wish to say face-to-face.

 The most effective way to make people comfortable in sharing difficult feedback, is to ensure you respond to it in an effective and professional way.
-Getting defensive, going on a witch-hunt or summarily dismissing feedback, are amongst the fastest ways to ensure you get less and less feedback and honesty from others.
+Getting defensive, going on a witch-hunt or summarily dismissing feedback, are among the fastest ways to ensure you get less and less feedback and honesty from others.

-Probe for the whole story – rarely do people tell you everything.
-As Lee reminds us; “Think back to when you were a teenager; did you tell your parents everything?”
+Rarely do people tell you everything.
+As Lee reminds us: “Think back to when you were a teenager; did you tell your parents everything?”

 Ask questions that reassure the other person that you just want the facts and to get to the bottom of the issue.
 It’s not personal!

 Look out for subtle clues in body language and dig deeper to get to the truth.